arangodb/arangojs/README.md

 See [the HTTP API documentation](https://docs.arangodb.com/HttpTraversal/README.html) for details on the additional arguments.

-Please note that while *opts.filter*, *opts.visitor*, *opts.init*, *opts.expander* and *opts.sort* should be strings evaluating to well-formed JavaScript functions, it's not possible to pass in JavaScript functions directly because the functions need to be evaluated on the server and will be transmitted in plain text.
+Please note that while *opts.filter*, *opts.visitor*, *opts.init*, *opts.expander* and *opts.sort* should be strings evaluating to well-formed JavaScript code, it's not possible to pass in JavaScript functions directly because the code needs to be evaluated on the server and will be transmitted in plain text.

 *Examples*